Scholarships

 Eligibility

-This partial grant opportunity is available to undergraduate and graduate students who identify as a women in good academic standing with a GPA of 2.50 or higher.
-Preference will be given to students that submit a poster or technical paper to the conference.
+This partial grant opportunity is available to any undergraduate and graduate student who identifies as a women and is in good academic standing with a GPA of 2.50 or higher.
+Preference will be given to students that submit a poster or technical paper to the conference, and applicants must be attending the conference in-person to be eligible.
 Please see the Scholarship Guidelines document for more details.

 How to Apply for Travel Support